 BACKGROUND: Degloving injuries are severe and frequently underestimated lesions.
 Lower extremities are the most commonly affected limbs.
 This injury is associated with a high morbidity and mortality if mismanaged.
-The treatment of such patients still varies, limited indicates facility are severe and severe tradecised particular descenter and the severe severe and severe tradecised particular descenter and the severe severe and severe tradecised particular descenter and the severe sever clinical indicators for its prognosis are scarce, and some technical protocols are also controversial.
+The treatment of such patients still varies, clinical indicators for its prognosis are scarce, and some technical protocols are also controversial.
 METHODS: Between August 2002 and July 2011, 102 patients with skin avulsion of 129 lower extremities were treated with immediate full-thickness skin graft following a protocol of radical debridement.
 The full-thickness skin grafts were processed with sharp scalpels in situ.
 They were further secured with multiple sutures after repositioning to improve skin graft take.
 Outcomes were evaluated based on different patterns and age groups.
 RESULTS: Three patterns of injury, that is, a purely degloving injury (Pattern 1), a degloving injury with the involvement of deep soft tissues (Pattern 2), and a degloving injury with long-bone fractures (Pattern 3), were revealed.
 Among the three pat- terns, much higher primary healing rates were observed in Patterns 1 and 2.
 Younger patients in Pattern 3 achieved a higher primary healing rate than the old ones, whereas no differences of primary healing rate regarding different age groups were noted in Patterns 1 and 2.
-CONCLUSION: CONCLUSION: The degloving injuries of the lower extremities can be generally divided into three patterns.
-The preparation of full- thickness skin graft with scalpels is very simple and prompt.
+CONCLUSION: The degloving injuries of the lower extremities can be generally divided into three patterns.
+The preparation of fullconceebion. thickness skin graft with scalpels is very simple and prompt.
 The management of degloving injury of the lower extremity with immediate full-thickness skin grafting following the protocol of radical debridement is feasible.
 Age has little impact on the skin graft take except for severe cases (Pattern 3) in which old age is an indicator of unfavorable prognosis and special attention is required.
 (J Trauma Acute Care Surg.
 2013;74: 604-610.
 Copyright © 2013 by Lippincott Williams & Wilkins) LEVELS OF EVIDENCE: Prognostic study, level IV; therapeutic study, level V. KEY WORDS: Degloving injury; lower extremity; full-thickness skin graft; classification.

-Degloving injuries are severe and frequently underestimated lesions.
-It has been defined as avulsion of the skin off the underlying muscle and bone.
-In such injuries, the skin and subcutaneous tissue are forcibly detached from the underlying fascia by a sudden severe shearing force, usually as a result of friction from rubber tires in run-over accidents.
-Mismanagement of such injuries results in delayed full-thickness necrosis of the avulsed skin flap and even loss of the limb or, even worse, loss of life.
-There have been publications describing novel ways to use the devitalized degloved skin.
-Some have advocated the use of a dermal equivalent in purely degloved skin and negative pressure dressing.
-So far, the concept of resurfacing the denuded bed of a large degloved limb with either a split-skin graft or a full-thickness skin graft taken from an avulsed flap has been widely accepted.7-9 However, the associated specific techniques in dealing with such patients still vary with the discrepancy of outcomes in literature.
-In this retrospective study, 129 lower limbs treated with immediate full-thickness skin grafting in situ between 2002 and 2011 were reviewed.
+Degloving injuries are severe and frequently underestimated lesions.1 It has been defined as avulsion of the skin off the underlying muscle and bone.2 In such injuries, the skin and subcutaneous tissue are forcibly detached from the underlying fascia by a sudden severe shearing force, usually as a result of friction from rubber tires in run-over accidents.
+Mismanagement of such injuries results in delayed full-thickness necrosis of the avulsed skin flap and even loss of the limb or, even worse, loss of life.3 There have been publications describing novel ways to use the devitalized degloved skin.^{1,4} Some have advocated the use of a dermal equivalent in purely degloved skin and negative pressure dressing.^{5,6} So far, the concept of resurfacing the denuded bed of a large degloved limb with either a splitskin graft or a full-thickness skin graft taken from an avulsed flap has been widely accepted.^{7-9} However, the associated specific techniques in dealing with such patients still vary with the discrepancy of outcomes in literature.^{4,10} In this retrospective study, 129 lower limbs treated with immediate full-thickness skin grafting in situ between 2002 and 2011 were reviewed.
 Detailed techniques were presented, and a classification of such injuries based on this series was also discussed in an attempt to provide a better means of assessing this injury in the lower extremity.